raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 * Bitcoin
 * Little over 100GB of free storage for database (external backup recommended)

-Note: Fulcrum is a replacement for an electrs, these two services cannot be run at the same time (due to the same standard ports used)
 ---

+Fulcrum is a replacement for an electrs, these two services cannot be run at the same time (due to the same standard ports used)

 ## Installation